-Coronavirus: Public health expert believes Government not doing enough to prevent spread
+Coronavirus: Govt needs to consider closing schools, restricting public transport - public health expert Michael Baker

-A public health expert believes the Government has not done enough to prevent the spread of coronavirus in New Zealand.
+A public health expert believes the Government should now be looking at closing schools and public transport restrictions to restrict the coronavirus spread.

 On Monday, Prime Minister Jacinda Ardern announced mass gatherings of 500 people or more would be banned, however other public places including schools can remain open.

-Professor Michael Baker, of Otago University's department of public health, told MediaWorks the Government needs to go even further with such measures and should look at school closures and public transport bans.
+Professor Michael Baker, of Otago University's department of public health, told MediaWorks the Government needed to go even further with such measures and should look at school closures and public transport bans.

+"We should probably be going even further at the moment with these measures.
+We need to look at school closures now and also even look at public transport."

 READ MORE: